-The first step for a South Florida gym owner interested in selling is to determine their owner benefit.
-The owner benefit simply consists of the actual monetary benefit that the owner derives from the business.
-It is important to remember that this includes the owner’s salary, unrecorded but provable sales, and any of the owner’s personal expenses that are paid out of the business.
-A professional business broker should evaluate the gym’s tax returns and profit and loss returns in conjunction with the owner in order to determine the actual owner benefit.
+The first step in figuring out the value of a gym is determining its adjusted owner benefit.
+The adjusted owner benefit is the actual monetary benefit that the owner derives from their business.
+Starting with the EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) on the financial statement, adjusted owner benefit also includes or ‘adds back’ the owner’s salary, unrecorded but provable sales, and any of the owner’s personal expenses that are paid out of the business.
+A professional business broker should evaluate the gym’s financial statement (such as its tax return or profit and loss report) in conjunction with the owner in order to truly decipher the adjusted owner benefit.
 The asking price of the gym should be a multiple of 2-4x the owner benefit.

 Depreciation May Not be an Add-back

-Owner benefit normally is the EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) of the business, plus the owner’s salary and any of the owner’s personal expenses paid for by the business.
-When calculating the owner benefit for a gym, however, it may not be appropriate to include the gym’s depreciation (a non-cash charge) as an owner benefit.
-Unlike most other businesses, gyms have very high and regular capital expenditure requirements, as a gym’s equipment can quickly become worn or outdated.
+When calculating the adjusted owner benefit for a gym, it may not always be appropriate to include the gym’s depreciation (a non-cash charge) as an owner benefit.
+This is because gyms have very high capital expenditure requirements, as a gym’s equipment can quickly become worn or outdated.
 Depreciation is an accounting charge taken from these capital expenditures, and the key question to ask is whether a buyer may expect to incur similar capital expenditures in the future.
 If the answer is yes, then the depreciation taken from future capital expenditures should be considered a regular and recurring business expense, and thus should not be counted as an owner benefit.

 Lease and Location of Gym of Critical Importance

 Buyers of gyms want to see a long term lease in place, with a location suitable to the type of gym being sold.
 A long term lease gives the buyer long term security.
-The last thing a gym owner wants to do is be forced to relocate due to the expiration of a lease.
-This will inevitable result in the loss of members and substantial moving costs.
+The last thing a gym owner wants to do is relocate due to the expiration of a lease.
+Relocating inevitably results in the loss of members and substantial moving costs.
 As far as location, a high-end boutique gym with limited membership should be in a high-end area.
-A working class type of gym should be close to major residential centers, with amble signage and visibility.
+A working class type of gym should be close to major residential centers, with ample signage and visibility.
 Other gyms can be in low-rent districts such as industrial areas, so long as members can gain access and are comfortable with its location.
 It all depends on the type of members one is seeking to attract.
 Statistics show about 50% of gym members retain their membership because of the gym’s location.

 Evaluate Churn and Membership Retention When Selling Gym